I am stunned when a church applies the best practices in church finances and sees a 400% increase in an area of their income.

 The Scripture is replete with a wide array of provision stories ranging from manna in the wilderness for Israel’s journeys to inherited lands for Joshua’s generation through to Jesus multiplying the fish and loaves and a coin in a fish’s mouth.

-God delights in providing for His children and expects us to trust Him and look to Him as our ultimate provider of the resources which we will ultimately steward.
+God delights in providing for His children and expects us to trust Him and look to Him as our ultimate provider of the resources that we will ultimately steward.

 Nevertheless looking to Christ as our provider is the number one when it comes to best practices in church finances.